marmalux/task-manager-api/README.md

 # Task manager API

-Rest API developed with FastAPI and deployed on Oracle Cloud Infraestructure Task manager api on Oracle VM
+Rest API developed with FastAPI and deployed on Oracle Cloud Infraestructure using an Oracle VM

 ## Description
-This project is a RESTAPI task management developed with FastAPI, it allows you to create, retrieve, update and delete tasks.
-This applications was deployed in Oracle Cloud infraestructure using a
+This project is a REST API for task management developed with FastAPI, it allows users to create, retrieve, update and delete tasks.
+This applications was deployed in Oracle Cloud Infrastructure using a
 Oracle Linux compute instance

+## Features
+* Create task
+* Retrieve all tasks or by specific ID
+* Modify task by ID
+*  Delete tasks
+*  Automatic request validation usign Pydantic
+*  Interactive documentation using Swagger

 ## Technologies

-* Oracle Cloud Infraestructure
+* Oracle Cloud Infrastructure
 * Python
 * FastAPI
 * Uvicorn